geocool/SimpleBatteryTest/README.md

 **Run**
 Run the script and choose at what battery percentage test will stop.
 Smaller percentage mean more accurate result.
 Try to run Full Test(Stage 9)
+To run the script type at terminal ./BatteryTest.rb

 Tested On Ubuntu 13.04